 Hospitalization markedly increases the costs of bronchiectasis care and management, especially in patients who experience flare-ups, a review of published studies shows.
-The study with that finding, “The economic ...
+The study with that finding, “The economic burden ...
 Read more

 A rare infection of the trachea with the bacteria Achromobacter xylosoxidans deteriorated the respiratory function of an idiopathic bronchiectasis patient, a case study reports.
-The U.K. case report “Achromobacter xylosoxidans in ...
+The U.K. case report “Achromobacter xylosoxidans in idiopathic ...
 Read more

-Endoscopic sinus surgery to relieve nasal inflammation in bronchiectasis patients with chronic rhinosinusitis (CRS) positively influences health-related quality of life but does not seem to improve lung function, a ...
+Endoscopic sinus surgery to relieve nasal inflammation in bronchiectasis patients with chronic rhinosinusitis (CRS) positively influences health-related quality of life but does not seem to improve lung function, a study ...
 Read more

-Improvements in physical ability as seen with the incremental shuttle walk test (ISWT) mirror pulmonary function improvements in bronchiectasis patients, a study reports, indicating that the test could serve as ...
+Improvements in physical ability as seen with the incremental shuttle walk test (ISWT) mirror pulmonary function improvements in bronchiectasis patients, a study reports, indicating that the test could serve as a ...
 Read more